 Mark has a broad practice in shipping, commodity and commercial litigation.
-He has conducted (either as counsel or lead partner) arbitrations in London, Singapore, China, Hong and Stockholm.
+He has conducted (either as counsel or lead partner) arbitrations in London, Singapore, China, Hong Kong and Stockholm.
 He also has considerable wet shipping experience having handled a variety of casualties, particularly in Asia.
 He has also litigated shipbuilding, construction and mining disputes.

 Mark studied in China and was one of the first foreign maritime lawyers to work in China in the late 1980s.
 He is a fluent Mandarin (“Guoyu”) speaker and is adept at working with Chinese evidence, both oral and written.

 Mark has investigated, resolved and litigated numerous marine casualties in Asia and in other parts of the world and regularly deals with the issues that arise such as jurisdiction and forum issues, obtaining and giving security, evidence gathering, investigations by local authorities, wreck removal issues and pollution.
 He was the lead partner in litigating and resolving salvage claims by the Chinese authorities arising out of the grounding of a laden VLCC “ATLANTIC LIBERTY”.